OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 ### Sending a transaction to your contract

 Let's increment the counter by sending a transaction to your contract's `increment()` function.
-We'll use Cast's `send` command to send a transaction to our contract.
+We'll use Cast's `send` command to send our transaction.

 ```shell title="Sending a transaction to the function: increment()"
 cast send --rpc-url 'http://localhost:8547' --private-key 0xb6b15c8cb491557369f3c7d2c287b053eb229daa9c22138887752191c9520659